- Yield: 3 cp

 This is an amazing dip!
 I found it at www.womensday.com and it's just perfect!
 The instructions come from them as well.
 The photos are mine ;o)

-The only difference is that I would omit half of the lemon zest.
-It was a little much for us, so I have adjusted below.
+The only difference is that I would omit the lemon zest.
+It was a little much for me, so I have adjusted below.

 Start by melting the butter in your pan and adding your thinly sliced onions.
 Sprinkle with salt and pepper and cook on low heat for about 10 minutes.